SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 We remark that the convergence parameters chosen for the minimization are too low to get accurate results, especially for the variable cell relaxation.
 Here the value of the pressure is overestimated by about 5 GPa; increase the wave-function cutoff to 70 Ry and the density cutoff to 280 Ry to get a more accurate result.
 We selected under converged parameters just to run very fast on a single processor as a demonstration.

 ### Harmonic calculation

 Now we need to perform a harmonic calculation to get the spectra.
-This can be done with perturbation theory with quantum espresso, directly with the ASE library, if we want to use the finite displacement approach, or with phonopy, if you want to correctly exploit the symmetries of the crystal.
+This can be done with perturbation theory with Quantum ESPRESSO, directly with the ASE library, if we want to use the finite displacement approach, or with phonopy, if you want to correctly exploit the symmetries of the crystal.

-In this example, we will show how to do this by exploiting quantum-espresso perturbation theory on DFT.
+In this example, we will show how to do this by exploiting Quantum ESPRESSO perturbation theory on DFT.
 We will compute the dynamical matrix on a 2x2x2 q mesh (the equivalent of using a 2x2x2 supercell with the finite displacement approach) and we will also compute effective charges as the system is an insulator.
 We will then save the results in harmonic_dyn filenames.